- ADA Inclusion Center

 STAY ON TRAILS - Please protect park soil from erosion and conserve native plants and wildlife by staying on named trails.

 ON-LEASH DOGS ONLY - Joaquin Miller Park is an ON-LEASH ONLY park on trails and parkland areas (Oakland Municipal Code).
-Dogs are only allowed off-leash at the fenced Dog Play Area located on Sanborn in the park.
+Dogs are allowed off-leash at the fenced Dog Play Area located on Sanborn in the park.

 PICNIC SITES - Unless in possession of a Permit or Reservation, picnic sites are available on a first-come, first-served basis.
 For Reservations or Permits, please call (510) 238-3187.